Frequently Asked Questions

 Question: What is the timing of the CJA study?Answer:

 The CJA study was structured as a two-year study that was authorized to begin in April 2015.
 The Committee delivered the final report to James C. Duff, Director, Administrative Office of the U.S. Courts on November 2, 2017.

 Question: What is the CJA Study?Answer:

-The CJA Study is a comprehensive review of the operation and administration of the Criminal Justice Act program.
-The study is being undertaken by the Judicial Conference of the United States through the Ad Hoc Committee to Review the Criminal Justice Act Program.
+The CJA Study was a comprehensive review of the operation and administration of the Criminal Justice Act program.
+The study was undertaken by the Judicial Conference of the United States through the Ad Hoc Committee to Review the Criminal Justice Act Program.